Entire Homes / By Robyn Roberts / November 3, 2016

 In the kitchen, we replaced the countertops, floors, cabinet doors, and backsplash.
 My goal was to create a soft, clean space—bringing in details like a slate floor and light gray marble backsplash to complement the natural floor tiles.
 I added agate and stone knobs on the cabinets and drawers.

 I’m in the process of creating a “bucket list” installation for the remaining wall, though I’m enjoying the space the empty wall creates.
 I went with an all-white countertop with no veins as I simply couldn’t find a slab that I was excited about in my price range.
 Everything, even the natural granite, looked man-made.

 I wanted to feel like I was in a luxurious hotel bathroom when I was at home, so I opted for softer lighting and intricate tile work in both bathrooms.
-I hate seeing soap bottles from outside a shower, so Paul’s team embedded four shelves into the wall along the shower structure.
+I hate seeing soap bottles from outside a shower, so our contractor’s team embedded four shelves into the wall along the shower structure.
 I purchased the sink base from IKEA but had custom marble tops made and chose sconces over harsh bathroom lighting.

 Gray floors are obviously in, but mostly because they substantially soften the weight of a room.
 In fact, it’s the first thing people notice when they see the ‘before and after’.
 We added taller baseboards which also add height to each room.

 We re-carpeted the two bedrooms on the lower level, white shag in the baby’s room as I knew lots of people would be hanging out on the floor with the baby, and white patterned carpet everywhere else.
 My friends with kids told me I was crazy for choosing white but so far the baby has accommodated the need to keep it clean!